Field Day

 Meetings

 Moose Mt.
-Hanover Repeaters* – Linked
+Hanover Repeaters* Linking hub for the system

-145.33- 100.0 Hz (wide area coverage)
+145.33- 100.0 Hz (wide coverage)

 443.55+ 136.5 Hz (local coverage)